 Buses leave roughly every hour from Medellin’s North Bus Terminal, and the trip to Guatape takes about two hours.

-Within Guatape itself, most spots are walkable, but you’ll want to pick up a tuk-tuk to take you to the entrance to El Penol.
+Within Guatape itself, most spots are walkable, but you’ll want to pick up a tuk-tuk to take you to the entrance to El Peñol.

 The tuk-tuks gather right on the lakeshore and are easy to find.

-What to Pack for Guatape
+What to Pack for Visiting Guatape, Colombia

-Sunscreen — I’m sad to say that I ended up with my worst sunburn in many years while in Guatape–turns out, forgetting to reapply sunscreen while on a motorbike will do that.
+Sunscreen — I’m sad to say that I ended up with my worst sunburn in many years while in Guatape.

+Turns out, forgetting to reapply sunscreen while on a motorbike will do that.
 Don’t make my mistake: be careful with sunscreen!

 Bathing Suit — Feel like hiking in a river to a waterfall, rappelling down one, or simply swimming in the lake?

-Sea Bands & Dramamine Non-Drowsy Naturals
+Sea Bands & Non-Drowsy Dramamine

 Wow seriously wow!
 I have studied Spanish in Medellin and was thinking about going many times.
 Finally I never did and now looking at your photos and reading about your trip I think I really missed out!
 I will 100% sure go next time, I can already see me sitting in that chair at Lake View Hostel overlooking the green valley. 🙂